5 Benefits of Dog Daycare: Is Daycare right for your dog?

 Play Time

 Weather permitting, the dogs have constant access to the spacious outdoor area.
-There are tons of toys and games to play with outside, so dogs that need more space to run and chase have the run of the mill.
+There are tons of toys and games to play with outside, so dogs that need more space to run and chase have the run-of-the-mill.
 In the summer, kiddie pools, bubble machines, and various play structures are available to further encourage exercise.

 The colder months require more controlled access to the outdoor area so that dogs don’t get too cold.
 Many games are played inside during those colder months to maintain physical activity.